19.03.2026

 US crane rail crane manufacturer, refurbishment and re-manufacturing company IPS Cranes has acquired the design rights and technology for the American Hoist & Derrick crawler crane products.
-And will take over the product support for these and the subsequent Terex models that came after it acquired American in 1998.
+It will also take over the product support for these and the subsequent Terex models that followed its acquisition of American in 1998.

 The deal includes the cranes, and all boom and jib components, but not the third hoist drums and their components.
 IPS has been producing replacement lattice boom sections for Terex since 2019.